TomatoCube18/TinyConsole-Trinket/README.md

-# TomatoCube Low-Cost TinyConsole Trinket
+# TomatoCube Low-Cost Tiny Console Trinket

 ## Description
 This low-cost handheld console equipped with an OLED display and intuitive switch input is designed as a short, fun, and engaging activity at the Penang International Science Fair 2024.